 1. Open the Disk Management tool by right-clicking the Start menu icon and selecting Disk Management from the Power User Menu.

-3. You’ll receive a warning message telling you that all data of the partition you’re going to delete will be erased.
-Click on the Yes button. data wipe warning windows 10
+3. You’ll receive a warning message telling you that all data on the partition will erase.
+Click the Yes button.data wipe warning windows 10

 4. When the selected partition is deleted, you’ll see a new label showing unused space entitled “Unallocated“.
-You can allocate this unused space to C Drive or any other existing partition on your Windows PC.
-For example, to increase the C Drive space, right-click on Windows (C:) and select Extend Volume. increase c drive space windows 10
+You can allocate this unused space to C Drive or an existing partition on your Windows PC.
+For example, to increase the C Drive space, right-click on Windows (C:) and select Extend Volume.increase c drive space windows 10

-5. You can either add the total unused space to the C Drive or some part of it.
+5. You can add the total unused space to the C Drive or a part of it.
 For instance, if you have 200GB of unallocated space, you can add 100GB to the C Drive and the remaining 100GB to any other existing drive.
-Having selected the amount of space to be added to the C Drive, click Next followed by the Finish button. extend space to the c drive partition in windows 11
+Having selected the amount of space to be added to the C Drive, click Next followed by the Finish button.extend space to the c drive partition in windows 11

 Fix the Extend Volume Option Greyed Out Issue

 You must move the files and data stored on the D Drive to the E Drive and then delete it.
-The Unallocated space slot must be located adjacent to C Drive otherwise the Extend Volume option will not be available for it.
+The Unallocated space slot must be located adjacent to C Drive otherwise the Extend Volume option will be unavailable.

 Below, you can see that when I deleted the D Drive, its space became available to be added to the C Drive using the Extend Volume option.